dimitarraychev/dimitarraychev/README.md

 ### 🐝DevBuzz Full-Stack Website🐝:

-A full-stack website featuring an Angular front-end and a Node.js and Express back-end integrated with Mongoose.
+A full-stack website featuring an Angular 16 front-end and a Node.js and Express back-end integrated with a MongoDB/Mongoose database.
 Designed with a responsive layout to ensure optimal display on all device screens.

 Explore the project here:
 - 🔗 https://dev-buzz.web.app/